-b.
-Set up separate meeting for design and construction projects to discuss project issues and grant requirements related to Federal funding such as preparation of construction-related documents, procurement, Davis Bacon compliance standards, etc., and hold a pre-construction conference and take minutes of meeting.

-- Initiate all necessary procurement activities, distribute grant documents to those departments involved in the project, hire grant-funded personnel and purchase equipment and technology. - d.
-Monitor projects for compliance with grant requirements, assure timely submittal of required quarterly, semi-annual or annual progress reports.
+- D. The BOCC may approve or deny acceptance of the grant award.
+If accepted and allowable by the awarding agency, the BOCC may designate the County Coordinator to execute any documents and certifications required by the legislative appropriation or grant shall be set forth in the agenda item. - E. The Grant Coordinator will establish a system to administer the grant and coordinate all parties to ensure grant compliance. - F. The Grant Project Director shall take all actions necessary for the establishment of the grant program and tracking processes, including but not limited to the following: - 1.
+Schedule meetings as necessary to discuss the applicable financial, project management and reporting requirements of the new grant. - Review personnel, equipment and technology data to determine if needs and costs are still applicable or need updating. - Set up a separate meeting for design and construction projects to discuss project b. issues and grant requirements related to Federal funding such as preparation of construction-related documents, procurement requirements, Davis Bacon compliance standards, etc., and hold a pre-construction conference and take minutes of meeting. - Initiate all necessary procurement activities, distribute grant documents to those c. departments involved in the project, hire grant-funded personnel, and purchase equipment and technology. - d.
+Monitor projects for compliance with grant requirements, assure timely submittal of required progress, performance, and/or financial reports.
+Reporting frequency will be determined by the grant (i.e. monthly, quarterly, annually, etc.).
 The Grant Project Director shall coordinate with assigned department to specify the responsibilities of the grant-funded personnel that may involve collection of data for preparation of reporting requirements. - 2.
-Provide technical and administrative assistance to the grantee department if needed. - 3.
+Provide technical and administrative assistance to the Department/Constitutional Office if needed. - 3.
 Ensure that all grant-funded contracts include the required grant provisions and route to applicable staff. - 4.
 Prepare appropriate purchase requisitions and progress payment requests.
 The Grant Project Director shall prepare requests for grant payments and/or reimbursements and obtain appropriate department signatures and shall review for eligibility of purchase under conditions of the grant. - 5.
-Coordinate with OMB staff the Grant Coordinator the submittal of copies of grant documentation associated with grant-funded purchase requisitions.
-The Grant Project Director shall identify personnel, equipment and technology and reference with specific grant name or number on documentation for purchase requisition. - 6.
-Prepare budget and financial activities for Federally-funded projects or other procedure identified by funding agency.
+Coordinate with the Grant Coordinator the submittal of copies of grant documentation associated with grant-funded purchase requisitions.
+The Grant Project Director shall identify personnel, equipment, and technology and reference with specific grant name or number on documentation for purchase requisition. - Prepare budget and financial activities for Federally-funded projects, Legislative 6. appropriations or other procedures identified by funding agency. - OMB and the Grant Coordinator will follow the BOCC's Budget Policy when applicable for items such as Budget Amendments and Budget Transfers.